TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 24/Isaiah 24.3.md

 ---

-The earth shall be utterly emptied, and utterly laid waste; for Jehovah hath spoken this word.
+The earth will be utterly emptied and utterly laid waste; for Yahweh has spoken this word.